SAFedorov/pyspectrumdaq-rt/README.md

     t = [i/adc.samplerate for i in range(ns)]
 ```

-Multiple traces can be acquired by repeatedly calling `adc.acquire()` in a loop,
+Multiple traces can be acquired by repeatedly calling `adc.acquire()` in a loop.
-no reconfiguration is needed between the acquisitions.
+No reconfiguration is needed between acquisitions.

 In order not to miss samples between traces, one can acquire data in FIFO mode:
 ```python